 At Catawba River Water Supply Project, we are committed to providing safe, high quality water services to our community, while maintaining a standard of excellence in customer service and environmental conservation.
-To meet this commitment, we saw the need to construct a much larger reservoir to provide a 30-day supply of water reserve.
+To meet this commitment, CRWSP constructed a much larger reservoir to provide a 30-day supply of water reserve.
 The larger reservoir does not change the amount of water taken from the river, but it helps reduce its impact on users downstream.
-The project was completed in 2019.